techcoll/techcoll/README.md

 </div>

 ## Projects
-- Create a Virtual Machine and Deploy a Web Server
+- <a href="https://github.com/techcoll/Create-a-Virtual-Machine-and-Deploy-a-Web-Server/tree/main">Create a Virtual Machine and Deploy a Web Server</a>
 - Securing Azure SQL Database